appcypher/viper/NOTES.md

         """
         ```

-    - A tuple element can be modified in Viper
+    - A tuple element can be modified in Viper.

         ```py
         tup = (1, 2, 3)
         tup[0] = 4